tcgvision/cardflux-web/src/components/skeletons/README.md

 # Skeleton Loading System

-This directory contains skeleton loading components for all dashboard pages in the TCG Vision application.
+This directory contains skeleton loading components for all dashboard pages in the CardFlux application.

 ## Overview